zhangbo0037/com.unity.stat/README.md

 Using this package, you can directly check stats data in your device.

 For now, you can check:
-1. performance
+1. Performance
-2. memory
+2. Memory
 3. Depth Texture (Main Camera Space)
-4. Opaque Texture(Main Camera Space)
+4. Opaque Texture (Main Camera Space)
 5. Shadow Map Texture (Main Light Space)

 PS.
 Do not forget check related options on URP assets, Before profiling DepthTexture and OpaqueTexture.